stevalmontxy/GOATS/README.md

 # Glorious Options Automated Trading Strategy (GOATS) Overview
 ### Conception and principle
 I have been trading options for a while now, and having previously created algorithmic trading systems that use technical analysis.
 However, my coding has improved and I like options, and wanted to go for something more challenging.
-Here is the big challenge that i have been thinking up for a while now.
-Essentially I wanted to build an options trader that will have some disadvantages to a human, but will have many advantages over me.
-It can't think past some (not so) simple rules, but, it can check the market nonstop, factor in a ton of things evenly, and has no problem and never gets tired of doing sizing calculations.
-It can hold different positions and make them extend, and do complicated things that would take a good amount of effort for me to personally keep track of while balancing school and life.
+Here is the big challenge that I have been thinking up for a while now.
+Essentially I wanted to build my personal trading strategy into an automated system, with a few tweaks.
+Being automated will give it some disadvantages to a human, but will have many advantages also.
+It can't "think" past some (not so) simple rules, but, it can check the market nonstop, factor in a ton of things evenly, and has no problem and never gets tired of doing sizing calculations.
+It can hold many positions and keep track of each ones exit, and do complicated things that would take a good amount of effort for me to personally keep track of while balancing school and life.
 You could def argue that the time to ponder and write the system is probably huge, and it definitely is.
-But I have thoroughly enjoyed it.
-I have built a system that is quite complex, self operating, but also, has room and I have plans to continually upgrade and add depth to the bots systems
+But I have been thoroughly enjoying it.
+I have built a system that is quite complex, self operating, but also, has room and I have plans to continually upgrade and add depth to the bot's systems.